enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

     group: authentication.k8s.io
     resource: nodes
     name: someNode
-    verb: impersonate:nodes
+    verb: impersonate:arbitrary-nodes
   user: impersonator
 ```

-`impersonate:scheduled-node` is a special verb to check when two conditions are met:
+`impersonate:associated-node` is a special verb to check when two conditions are met:
 1. The impersonator is impersonating a node by setting the header `Impersonate-User` and the value has a prefix
 of `system:node:` on the request.
 2. The user info of the impersonator has an extra with key `authentication.kubernetes.io/node-name`, and the value